industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Start the runtime

-To sart the runtime go to the Wincc Runtime app:
+To start the runtime go to the Wincc Runtime app:

 ![start1](graphics/start1.PNG)